 On this dayNov 09, 1866

-Texas Legislature Authorizes Leasing of County Jail Inmates for Profit
+Texas Legislature Authorizes Leasing of Incarcerated People for Profit

 On November 9, 1866, a Texas law entitled “An Act to provide for the employment of Convicts for petty offenses” was approved, authorizing county authorities to employ jailed men and women in public works and/or lease them out to private employers.
 These jailed workers were to receive a “wage” of $1 per day, applied toward unpaid fines or costs owed to the county.
-Just days later, the legislature passed another law, authorizing the leasing of state prisoners.
+Just days later, the legislature passed another law, authorizing the leasing of people incarcerated in state prisons.

 The Thirteenth Amendment, ratified in December 1865, was then and is still today celebrated as the legislative act that ended American slavery.
 However, the amendment’s text includes an exception: "Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction."